On Coded Caching with Correlated Files: Abstract

 \section{Abstract}

-This paper studies the fundamental limits of the shared-link caching problem with correlated files, where a server with a library of $\Nsf$ files communicates with $\Ksf$ users who can store $\Msf$ files.
-Given an integer $\rsf\in[\Nsf]$, correlation is modelled as follows: each $\rsf-$subset of files contains a common block.
+This paper studies the fundamental limits of the shared-link coded caching problem with correlated files, where a server with a library of $\Nsf$ files communicates with $\Ksf$ users who can locally cache $\Msf$ files.
+Given an integer $\rsf\in[\Nsf]$, correlation is modeled as follows: each $\rsf$-subset of files contains a unique common block.
 The tradeoff between the cache size and the average transmitted load is considered.
-We first propose a converse bound under the constraint of uncoded cache placement (i.e., each user directly caches a subset of the library bits).
-We then propose an interference alignment scheme for the cases where users have different requests.
-The proposed scheme achieves the optimal average load under uncoded cache placement when users demand distinct files.
-In addition, an extension of the proposed scheme achieves an optimal average load among all possible demands (i.e., not necessarily distinct demands) for $\Ksf\rsf\Msf\leq 2\Nsf$ or $\Ksf\rsf\Msf\geq (\Ksf-1)\Nsf$ or $\rsf \in \{1,2,\Nsf-1,\Nsf\}$.
-As a by-product, we show that the proposed scheme reduces the load of existing schemes for the caching problem with multi-requests.
+First, a converse bound under the constraint of uncoded cache placement (i.e., each user directly stores a subset of the library bits) is derived.
+Then, a caching scheme for the case where every user demands a distinct file (possible for $\Nsf\geq\Ksf$) is shown to be optimal under the constraint of uncoded cache placement.
+This caching scheme is further proved to be decodable and optimal under the constraint of uncoded cache placement when (i) $\Ksf\rsf\Msf\leq 2\Nsf$ or $\Ksf\rsf\Msf\geq (\Ksf-1)\Nsf$ or $\rsf\in \{1,2,\Nsf-1,\Nsf\}$ for every demand type (i.e., when the demanded file are not necessarily distinct), and (ii) when the number of distinct demanded files is no larger than four.
+Finally, a two-phase delivery scheme based on interference alignment is shown to be optimal to within a factor of $2$ under the constraint of uncoded cache placement for every possible demands.
+As a by-product, the proposed interference alignment scheme is shown to reduce the (worst-case or average) load of state-of-the-art schemes for the coded caching problem where the users can request multiple files.